curvefi/metaregistry/README.md

 # Who should use the MetaRegistry?

-One of the challenges of having on-chain data stored in separate contracts is that it makes integrations challenging: integrators do not have intrinsic knowledge in the protocol level to accommodate edge cases and onboard multiple registries.
+Integrators find it quite challenging to integrate a protocol into their dapp if there are multiple on-chain registry stored in separate contracts: They do not have intrinsic knowledge in the protocol level to accommodate edge cases and onboard multiple registries.
 A single source of information that aggregates all registries makes integrations trivial.
-If you are an integrator, the MetaRegistry is built for you.
+If you are an integrator looking to integrate Curve, the MetaRegistry is your best friend.

 # The MetaRegistry API